avat2870/KiCAD-Projects/README.md

-# KiCAD-Projects
+# KICAD x Github Event
-This Repository will contain any Github projects that I create in the future.
+This will later contain the steps on how to link a KiCAD project to my github